skip to main content

 Stay close to the hotspot

 You don’t want to stray too far from your hotspot device, as it may not have the best range.
-Generally, it’s best to stay within 15 feet of your hotspot, or keep it right next to the tethered device.
+Generally, it’s best to stay within about 30 feet of your hotspot, or keep it right next to the tethered device.

 Eliminate Wi-Fi obstructions and interference

 Place your hotspotting device in an open and elevated location to avoid Wi-Fi obstructions.
 Try to maintain an uninterrupted line of sight between the hotspot and your tethered device(s) and avoid covering the hotspot.
-Lastly, stay away from Wi-Fi interference caused by certain electronic devices (microwaves, garage door openers, baby monitors, etc.) and other Wi-Fi networks.
+Lastly, stay away from Wi-Fi interference caused by certain electronic devices (microwaves, cordless phones, Bluetooth devices, baby monitors, etc.) and other Wi-Fi networks.
 It may also be best to turn off any routers sharing the same space.

 Check your data plan